amawo/alx-low_level_programming/0x09-static_libraries/README.md

 - char *_strpbrk(char *s, char *accept);
 - char *_strstr(char *haystack, char *needle);

-1. Without libraries what have we?
-We have no past and no future
+***1. Without libraries what have we?
+We have no past and no future***

-Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+Create a script called `create_static_lib.sh` that creates a static library called liball.a from all the .c files that are in the current directory.